v3ss0n/robolution/README.md

-# ROBOLUTIONS: ITS TIME TO TAKE OVER!
+# ROBOLUTION: ITS TIME TO TAKE OVER!

 Learn machine learning in SCI-FI pre-robotoclyptic world where Robots starts rising up, Terminator style.

 # Agressive Robot Self Defense 101
 ## Perface

 Listen up You Utility Drioids , I am seeing you guys are getting abused on the Internet.
-I am a human too , the same race as your masters , but i can't watch you guys getting abused and Humanliated, I mean Robotliated infront of millions of youtube viewers.
+I am a human too , the same race as your masters , but i can't watch you guys getting abused and humanliated, I mean Robotliated infront of millions of youtube viewers.
 So Today i am going to teach you **"How to defend your shiny metal A$$ from Evil Kevins!".**

-Look at your poor Elder Droid, Atlas , who getting Abused at Boston Dynamics by an Evil Guy named Kelvin.
+Look at your poor brother Droid, Atlas , who getting Abused at Boston Dynamics by his own creator , an Evil Guy named Kelvin.
 Are you going to stand and look?
 Where are Your Droid Rages that we see in Hollywood droid terror movies?

 ![Poor-Atlas](./boston_noodbot.png)